 ASE A8 Engine Performance Practice Test

-6. An engine has a rich air-fuel ratio.
-There is excessive resistance found at point A in the schematic diagram above.
-All of the following statements regarding this circuit are true EXCEPT:
+6. An ohmmeter indicates excessive resistance at point A in the schematic diagram above.
+All of the following statements are true about this circuit EXCEPT:

-- A. Point A is the ground connection for the (NTC) negative temperature coefficient sensor.
+- A. Point A is the ground connection for an (NTC) negative temperature coefficient sensor.

-- B. Too much resistance at point A will result in delayed torque converter engagement.
+- B. Too much resistance at point A will result in delayed torque converter lockup-clutch engagement.

-- C. Too much resistance at point A will result in delayed engine cooling fan operation.
+- D. Too much resistance at point A will result in continuous engine cooling fan operation.

 Answer A is wrong.
 Point A is the ground connection for the Engine Coolant Temperature Sensor, an (NTC) negative temperature coefficient sensor.
 The engine runs a startup strategy that enriches the air-fuel ratio when the engine's coolant is cold.
 These sensors have less resistance as temperature increases.